MyNameIsTrez/sokoban-solver-in-c/README.md

 `./tests.sh`

+## Playing solutions back

+[Henry Kautz](https://henrykautz.com/sokoban/Sokoban.html) has a great website for this.

 ## Future plans

 - Make version of the program that tracks contiguous movable areas, so that the solver doesn't have to move the player